AdobeDocs/campaign.en/help/v8/connect/ac-ms-dyn.md

 ### Generate Microsoft Dynamics Certificate key identifier and Key ID {#config-certificate-key-id}

 To get the **Certificate key identifier (customKeyIdentifier)** and the **Key ID (keyId)**, you must upload a certificate.
-Certificates can be used as secrets to prove the application’s identity when requesting a token.
+Certificates can be used as secrets to prove the application's identity when requesting a token.
 Also can be referred to as public keys.

 Follow the steps below: